iftahro/MamaSuper/README.md

 # MamaSuper
-Menu-based console app for supermarket managementing, guided by the COVID-19 instructions
+Menu-based console app for supermarket management, guided by the COVID-19 רestrictions

 The app supports:
 * Costumers line management